-- Financial-the risk that an event related to the travel card could occur that has a significant financial effect on the CFPB's or the Office of Travel and Relocation's budget process - Strategic-the risk that an event related to the travel card could impede the CFPB's or the Office of Travel and Relocation's ability to achieve its mission and strategic objectives - Operational-the risk that an event related to the travel card could be negatively affected by inadequate, ineffective, or failed business processes, human capital, or technology and information management - Compliance-the risk that an event related to the travel card could hamper the travel card program's ability to comply with applicable laws, regulations, or internal policies and procedures - Reputational-the risk that an internal or external event related to the travel card could diminish the Office of Travel and Relocation's or the CFPB's stature, credibility, or effectiveness
+- Financial-the risk that an event related to the travel card could occur that has a significant financial effect on the Bureau's or the Office of Travel and Relocation's budget process - Strategic-the risk that an event related to the travel card could impede the Bureau's or the Office of Travel and Relocation's ability to achieve its mission and strategic objectives - Operational-the risk that an event related to the travel card could be negatively affected by inadequate, ineffective, or failed business processes, human capital, or technology and information management - Compliance-the risk that an event related to the travel card could hamper the travel card program's ability to comply with applicable laws, regulations, or internal policies and procedures - Reputational-the risk that an internal or external event related to the travel card could diminish the Bureau's or the Office of Travel and Relocation's stature, credibility, or effectiveness of these risks by category, considering the effect of internal controls and other relevant documentation.
+We assigned a level of risk using the criteria in table 1.
+We then combined the impact and likelihood of individual risk category levels to arrive at an average overall risk level.

 The Office of Travel and Relocation identified inherent risks by relevant risk category and assessed the risks' impact and likelihood.
 Impact is the magnitude of deficiency that could result from the risk, and likelihood is the level of possibility that a risk will occur.
-Our office then assessed the impact and likelihood of these risks by category, considering the effect of internal controls and other relevant documentation.
+Our office then assessed the impact and likelihood